-1. Competitive OJEU (Official Journal of the European Union) procurements tendered in compliance with EU guidance which require suppliers to confirm they comply with the Modern Slavery Act.
-To support their response bidders are also required to state:

-- a. the organisation's structure, its business and its supply chains; - b. its policies in relation to slavery and human trafficking; - c. its due diligence processes in relation to slavery and human trafficking in its business and supplychains; - d. the parts of its business and supply chains where there is a risk of slavery and human trafficking taking place, and the steps it has taken to assess and manage that risk; - e. its effectiveness in ensuring that slavery and human trafficking is not taking place in its business or supply chains, measured against such performance indicators as it considers appropriate; - f. the training and capacity building about slavery and human trafficking available to its staff. - 2.
+- Competitive Procurement Act 2023 (Public Contract Regulations) procurements tendered in compliance with UK guidance which require suppliers to confirmthey comply with the Modern Slavery Act.
+To support their response bidders are also required to state: - a. the organisation's structure, its business and its supply chains - b. its policies in relation to slavery and human trafficking - c. its due diligence processes in relation to slavery and human trafficking in its business and supplychains - d. the parts of its business and supply chains where there is a risk of slavery and human trafficking taking place, and the steps it has taken to assess and manage that risk - e. its effectiveness in ensuring that slavery and human trafficking is not taking place in its business or supply chains, measured against such performance indicators as it considers appropriate - f. the trainingand capacity building about slavery and human trafficking available to its staff. - 2.
 Procurement through compliant national government frameworks.
 The Trust purchases large amounts of products from third party distributors such as NHS Supply Chain and utilises framework agreements from national framework providers such as Crown Commercial Services (CCS) which include specific questions around the Modern Slavery in their procurement documentation and any breaches of labour laws which result in disqualification of unsuitable organisations. - 3.
 All contracts and associated purchase orders are raised on the NHS Standard Terms and Conditions which suppliers are mandated to comply with.
-These conditions state: - 10.1.28 it shall: (i) comply with all relevant Law and Guidance and shall use Good Industry Practice to ensure that there is no slavery or human trafficking in its supply chains; and (ii) notify the Authority immediately if it becomes aware of any actual or suspected incidents of slavery or human trafficking in its supply chains; - 10.1.29 it shall at all times conduct its business in a manner that is consistent with any anti-slavery Policy of the Authority and shall provide to the Authority any reports or other information that the Authority may request as evidence of the Supplier's compliance with this Clause 10.1.29 and/or as may be requested or otherwise required by the Authority in accordance with its anti-slavery Policy. - 4.
-The Procurement Team upholds the Chartered Institute of Procurement and Supply (CIPS) Code of Professional Conduct.
+These conditions state: - 10.1.28 it shall: (i) comply with all relevant Law and Guidance and shall use Good Industry Practice to ensure that there is no slavery or human trafficking in its supply chains; and (ii) notify the Authority immediately if it becomes aware of any actual or suspected incidents of slavery or human trafficking in its supply chains - 10.1.29 it shall at all times conduct its business in a manner that is consistent with any anti-slavery Policy of the Authority and shall provide to the Authority any reports or other information that the Authority may request as evidence of the Supplier's compliance with this Clause 10.1.29 and/or as may be requested or otherwise required by the Authority in accordance with its anti-slavery Policy.